-It is important that your players know how to set correct screens.
+It is important that your players know how to set screens correctly.
 The first drill is a pass and "screen away" drill that helps stress all the ingredients of setting good screens, and teaches the pick and roll move.
 The second drill is a screen set for the ball-handler, with execution of the pick and roll move.
-For the important basics of setting screens, see "Setting Screens".
+For the important basics of setting screens, see "Setting and Using Screens".

-See "Setting Screens" for correct screening techniques, and the pick and roll technique.
+See "Setting and Using Screens" for correct screening techniques, and the pick and roll technique.
 Have the players rotate right wing, to point, to left wing.

 Look at the diagrams below for common screening errors.

 Now see Diagram C for the next option.
-If the defenders switch the screen, O2 (after screening and pinning the defender) should "roll" to the hoop, and expect the bounce pass from O1.
+If the defenders switch the screen, O2 (after screening and pinning the defender) rolls to the hoop, and expects the bounce pass from O1.